letmutx/letmutx.github.io/_posts/2018-01-03-linked-list-in-rust.markdown

    |     - mutable borrow ends here
 ```

-Of course, this didn't compile.
-The reason is that the mutable reference inside the loop should be valid till the end of the method to enable us to do  `head.next = new_node;`.
-But when we hit the second iteration of the loop, we get another mutable reference which violates the single mutable reference rule.

 ### Attempt #2

-After thinking for a while, I came up with an idea along these lines: `move` the `head` out of the `List`, taking _ownership_ of the first node, iterate till the end checking the next pointer for `None` at every node and inserting the new node there.
+After thinking for a while, I came up with an idea along these lines: _move_ the `head` out of the `List`, taking _ownership_ of the first node, iterate till the end checking the next pointer for `None` at every node and inserting the new node there.

 As we move the value out of the list, there would only be a single owner and we can mutate it safely.
 All good, Rust is happy and so am I!